Romantic loss

 Angela & Uncle Jerry treat romantic loss as the central engine of the entire song.
 Uncle Jerry identifies loss as one of the four major thematic ideas, noting that the speaker is processing the end of the relationship through scene after scene of remembered intimacy that has been destroyed.
 The song's structure, ten cinematic scenes stitched together by the chorus's insistence on remembering, enacts the experience of loss as an ongoing, recursive process rather than a single event.

 Angela & Uncle Jerry discuss the song as fundamentally about a failed proposal and the dissolution of a relationship, the narrator drops his hand while dancing, refuses the proposal, and leaves him on a night train.
-Uncle Jerry traces the entire chronological structure of the narrative as organized around this romantic loss, from the college days through the proposal rejection to the man eventually finding a new love.
+Uncle Jerry traces the entire chronological structure of the narrative as organised around this romantic loss, from the college days through the proposal rejection to the man eventually finding a new love.

 Angela & Uncle Jerry identify the entire song as built around the experience of a devastating breakup, the torture of saying goodbye, the inability to move on, the pervasive reminders of the lost relationship.
 Uncle Jerry connects this personally to the experience of losing someone, noting how 'everything everywhere' reminds you of the person.
 The song's central metaphor (death by a thousand cuts = saying goodbye) frames romantic loss as prolonged torture rather than a clean break.